Code of ethics

 4. Be fair and objective

 Factal works hard to avoid bias in our coverage, and we’re committed to creating a diverse workplace.
 We draw from diverse sources, favoring those with firsthand information and the best track record.
 We link source material whenever possible.
 We avoid stereotyping people based on race, sex, sexual orientation, religion, national origin, physical disability or age.
+Our newsroom staff does not participate in political or other outside activities that may compromise our integrity or impartiality.
 We do not artificially inflate incidents for our own gain.
 We do not provide competitive intelligence at the behest of any client.
 We do our best to treat clients fairly.

 5. Regard all lives with equal value